cdonahu/st558-project2/world.md

     ##  9 http://mashable.com/2014/09/22/a-rogues-gallery-7-people/                   62000
     ## 10 http://mashable.com/2014/09/11/apple-u2-album-download/                     59400

+You can check out the article’s date and title within the URL and see what some of the most-shared articles were in the world channel during the time period studied.

 Then we wanted to create a visualization that would show us how the variable `title_sentiment_polarity` seemed to impact the number of shares.
 Our thought was that maybe an article with a more polarizing